colestephens901/homelab-portfolio/projects/docker-services.md

 * Immich for photo management
 * Jellyfin for media streaming
-* Passbolt for password management
+* Vaultwarden for password management
 * Actual Budget for budgeting
 * Open WebUI and Ollama for local AI testing
+* Glance for the homelab dashboard
+* Gotify for self-hosted notifications
+* SearXNG for private metasearch
+* Syncthing for file synchronization
+* RustDesk for remote access infrastructure
+* Nginx Proxy Manager for reverse proxy and access management
 * Monitoring and utility services
-* Reverse proxy and access management tools

-# Docker Services Update Section

 ## Recent Service Additions